Qandeel Baloch

-Baloch first received recognition from the media in 2013, when she auditioned for Pakistan Idol; her audition became popular and she became an Internet celebrity.
-She was one of the top 10 most searched for persons on the internet in Pakistan and both celebrated and criticised for the content of her videos and posts.
+Baloch first received recognition from the media in 2013, when she auditioned for Pakistan Idol; her audition became popular, and she became an Internet celebrity.
+She is one of the top 10 most searched-for persons on the internet in Pakistan and was both celebrated and criticised for the content of her videos and posts.

-During the evening of 15 July 2016, Qandeel was strangled to death while she slept in her parents' house in Multan.
-Her brother Waseem Azeem confessed to the murder saying she was "bringing disrepute" to the "family's honour".

 Early life

-Qandeel was born on 1 March 1990 in Dera Ghazi Khan District, Punjab into an Ethnic Baloch family.
-She hailed from Shah Sadar Din.
+Qandeel was born on 1 March, 1990 in Shah Sadar Din, a town in the Dera Ghazi Khan District, of the southern part of the Punjab province of Pakistan into a Saraiki-speaking Punjab family.
 She came from an underprivileged family, the daughter of Anwar Bibi and Muhammad Azeem, who scratched a living from local farming.
-She had 6 brothers and 2 sisters.
+She had six brothers and two sisters.
 Growing up, she was interested in her studies, as well as acting and singing.
 Before her rise to fame, her first job was as a bus hostess.